zeux/calm/README.md

 - Llama-like (RMSNorm normalization, SiLU activation, sequential attention mixing and FFN, RoPE)
 - Phi (LayerNorm normalization, GELU activation, parallel attention mixing, partial RoPE)
+- Mixtral (Llama-like with FFN in every layer replaced by a mixture of experts)

 It has been tested on following models: